 Doggy number twos should be collected as normal and give the area a quick hose down to remove any remaining residue or germs.
 Any remaining stains can be scrubbed with a soapy water solution to get your artificial grass looking good as new.

 Banish Flat Grass

 Do you have a large pooch that likes to lay in a certain spot on the lawn?
-Have you noticed after some time the grass refusing to bounce back up to it’s normal bushy state or the grass beginning to thin?
+Have you noticed after some time the grass refusing to bounce back up to its normal bushy state or the grass beginning to thin?
 With artificial turf for dogs, the grass fibres will continue to bounce back to their original state even after a long, hard day of snoozing in the garden.
-Should artificial grass piles start to slow down in their return to normal state, the area can be brushed with a stiff bristle brush to bring the bounce back.
+Should artificial grass piles start to slow down in their return to a normal state, the area can be brushed with a stiff bristle brush to bring the bounce back.

 Do Away with Digging